MelindaHasselbring/FlashcardGenerator/README.md

 ## Installation Instructions:

-### Run the following command to install all dependencies
+### Run the following command to initialize npm and install all dependencies
-    pm init
+    npm init
     npm install

 ### Install production dependencies using this command